rkrammes/DIY_Recipes/mcp-server-verification.md

 # MCP Server Verification Report

-**Date:** April 6, 2025
+*Date: April 7, 2025*

-This report details the verification process for MCP servers configured in `mcp_settings.json` for the DIY Recipes project.
+This report details the verification status of MCP servers configured in `mcp_settings.json` for the DIY Recipes project, as tested via Roo Code.

 ## 1. Configured Servers & Startup Commands